 Is your wardrobe filled with vintage gems?
 You’ll fit right in at Dustbunny Vintage.
 Spilling with in-house label items and finds from around the globe, here’s where you can step up your style with sailor shift dresses, pencil skirts, and fit-and-flare pants in the most vibrant prints and patterns.

-Dustbunny Vintage, 2A Keong Saik Road, Singapore 089110, make an appointment to visit
+Dustbunny Vintage, 2A Keong Saik Road, Singapore 089110 (by appointment only)

 The Working Capitol, 1 Keong Saik Road, Singapore 089109